Bankruptcy Issues for when you are injured:

 How does a bankruptcy filing affect a person who has been injured in an automobile accident?

 The most important advice I can give someone who has been injured in a car accident and who is considering whether to declare personal bankruptcy is to avoid filing bankruptcy if at all possible.
-The reason is that your bankruptcy becomes an “asset” of the bankruptcy estate.
+The reason is that your legal case becomes an “asset” of the bankruptcy estate.
 The bankruptcy trustee (not you, as the person injured in the automobile accident) will decide how much your legal case is worth and when to settle it.
 The problem with the trustee holding control of your legal case is that his interests are not the same as yours.

 A bankruptcy trustee’s main concern is paying off your creditors.
 In order to accomplish this, the bankruptcy trustee may settle your auto case for much less than its full value to achieve the quickest settlement possible.
 Also, the trustee can, and often will, hire a new attorney to replace your lawyer.
 This new attorney works for the bankruptcy trustee, not for you, and again is only concerned with getting the quickest possible settlement to pay off creditors.
 Also this new attorney often does not have personal injury experience, and may know very little about how to litigate car accident injury cases.
 The best advice remains this: if you have concerns about being forced to file, the best possible thing you can do is to discuss the matter fully with your attorney.
 There may be other options until he or she can resolve your accident case.